 A rather defensive strategy in which the entire management will threaten to quit if a particular takeover does take place.
 The objective is to discourage the acquiring firm with the hope that it may have to put together a completely new management team.
 It will only be effective if the acquiring company desires to keep the entire or a portion of the existing management.

-Though it can be argued that killer bees may not be ethically correct, they certainly have been practiced in the past and has prevented from hostility taken place which otherwise may have proven to have disastrous consequences.
+Though it can be argued that killer bees may not be ethically correct, they certainly have been practiced in the past and have prevented hostility from taken place, which otherwise may have proven to have disastrous consequences.

-This has been a guide to what is Killer Bees Defense Strategy.
-Here we discuss the top 5 anti-takeover Killer Bee strategy including poison pill, white knight, people pill, whitemail and pacman defense.
+This article has been a guide to what is Killer Bees Defense Strategy.
+Here we discuss how it works along with the top 5 anti-takeover Killer Bee strategy, including the poison pill, white knight, people pill, whitemail, and pacman defense.
 You may learn more about Mergers and Acquisitions from the following articles –